vokya/english-for-designers/06-storytelling/index.md

-# Talk
+# Few things I’ve learned as a designer and a person

-by Name Surname
+by Anna Vokounová

 - Watch [the video](…) <!-- Optional, if you made a video. -->
 - Download [the slides](images/surname-slides.pdf) <!-- Link to your slides: PDF, Figma, etc. -->